owenm-26/course-genie/README.md

     pip install flask_cors
     npm install -g @angular/cli

+######

+    pip install flask-migrate
+    pip install selenium
+    pip install requests

+To get stable version of selenium's ChromeDriver go here: [GoogleChromeLabs](https://googlechromelabs.github.io/chrome-for-testing/).
+May then need to run the binary from Finder to grant your system permission to open it.

 ## Running code

 You must use two separate terminals so you can run the frontend in one and the backend in the other.